kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 In `masquerade` mode, KubeVirt allocates internal IP addresses to virtual machines and hides them behind NAT.
-All the traffic exiting virtual machines is "NAT'ed" using pod IP addresses.
+All the traffic exiting virtual machines is "source NAT'ed" using pod IP addresses; thus, cluster workloads should use the pod's IP address to contact the VM over this interface.
+This IP address is reported in the VMI's `spec.status.interface`.
 A guest operating system should be configured to use DHCP to acquire IPv4 addresses.

+To allow the VM to live-migrate or hard restart (both cause the VM to run on a different pod, with a different IP address) and still be reachable, it should be exposed by a Kubernetes [service](service_objects.md#service-objects).

 To allow traffic of specific ports into virtual machines, the template `ports` section of the interface should be configured as follows.
 If the `ports` section is missing,